The adrenocorticotropic hormone is produced in the brain’s anterior or frontal pituitary gland.

 It is believed that the inheritance pattern is autosomal recessive.

-In the nucleus of human cells, there are some chromosomes that are responsible for carrying the genetic information of each individual.
+In the nucleus of human cells, some chromosomes are responsible for carrying the genetic information of each individual.

-There are normally 46 chromosomes in the cells of the human body.
+There usually are 46 chromosomes in the cells of the human body.

 The sex chromosomes are named X and Y, while the pairs of human chromosomes are numbered from 1 to 22.

-Women have only two X chromosomes, while men have a Y chromosome and an X chromosome.
+Women have only two X chromosomes, while men have Y and X chromosomes.

 In turn, each chromosome is divided into several bands that are listed.